Carers Support Service

 Our Carers Support Service is for the Carers of adults who have a mental health problem or are experiencing emotional distress.

-We provide confidential, impartial information, support and advice to adult mental health Carers who live between the postcodes SK1 and SK8.
+We provide confidential, impartial information, support and advice to adult mental health Carers, where the person they care for lives between the postcodes SK1 and SK8.

 Do you provide emotional and practical mental health support to a relative, friend or neighbour who could not manage without your help?
 If so, you may be able to receive support as a Carer.